Elements code tutorial

-NOTE: Signblock tests validity except from block signatures.
+NOTE: Signblock tests validity before signing.
 This signing step can be outsourced to a Hardware Security Module (HSM) to enforce a greater level of security.

 We see a result of “True” for the “complete” property as we have signatures from enough keys to satisfy the 2 of 2 requirement.
 So “complete” in this context means “has enough signatures for the ‘n of m’ multi-sig to be valid”.

-Now submit the block, it doesn’t matter who does this as long as they have a signed and valid block hex (which we have stored in the ‘SIGNBLOCK” variable from the results of calling “combineblocksigs”):
+Now we will extract the signed block hex from the results of the combineblocksig command and submit the block.
+It doesn’t matter who does this as long as they have a signed and valid block hex:

 Check that worked: